Opentrons/Protocols/96_well_plate_filling/README.md

 * Water

 ## Process
-1. Pick up a tip.
+1. Pick up a set of tips.
-2. Fill each well with 20 uL water.
+2. Fill each row in the 96-well plate with 200 uL water from the trough
-3. Drop Tip
+3. Touch-tip on the well after dispensing
+4. Blow out any remaining liquid over the trash
+5. Drop tips after filling all rows

 ### Additional Notes